emcdo411/salvage-intelligence-engine/docs/poc-ftw-apts-test-output.md

 | Steel / light iron (framing, doors) | 40,000–80,000 lbs | $0.06–$0.12/lb | $2,400–$9,600 |
 | Appliances (pre-tenant strip) | variable | $15–$40/unit | $3,000–$17,200 |

-> ⚠️ **Prior Access Discount applied:** Tenants are being relocated in phases.
-Expect 15–25% reduction on copper and appliance line items due to tenant stripping risk before demo access is granted.
+> ⚠️ **Prior Access Discount applied (15–25%):** Tenants are being relocated in phases.
+The proxy scan (Marketplace, iScrap, Street View) has **not yet been run as of this report.** The discount is applied regardless — it assumes some informal stripping has already occurred whether or not it has appeared publicly.
+This is the framework's explicit acknowledgment that informal market activity cannot be verified from public records alone.
+Running the proxy scan would either confirm this discount is adequate or indicate it needs to be raised.

-**Why it matters:** The GMV spread ($29,750–$91,500) is wide because two unknowns dominate: how much copper has already been stripped by relocating tenants, and whether appliances were removed before you get in.
-A site walk immediately closes this gap and would push YCS from 58 to 70+.
+**Why it matters:** The Prior Access Discount converts an unverifiable risk into a quantified financial buffer.
+SIE does not claim Marketplace and iScrap are clean — it prices in the possibility that they aren't.
+That is a more honest and more defensible posture than ignoring the risk or pretending public record silence equals market silence.

 ---